Vervious/gpt/README.md

 A couple of experiments to run here:
 - Reuse attention weights, do not reuse MLP weights
-- Choose K and Q smartly, and fix them.
+- Choose K and Q smartly (in particular taking into account the multiple heads, the component for each head should be different), and fix them.
+(Surely we should pick it in some structured way?
+With multihead attention it's not obvious to me.)

 ## Other Notes